joaohiago42/joaohiago42/README.md

 ## What I'm learning on 👨‍💻

-Building applications with React.js, React Native and REST APIs with Node.js 📱
+Learning to work with .NET with C#, Vue.js and Java for Android 👷

 ## Goals for 2020 🔭

 <!--ts-->
   * Understanding and using patterns such as: SOLID, DRY, KISS and YAGNI
-  * Learn about TDD
+  * Learn how using TDD
-  * Learn about DDD
   * Understand [React Native](https://reactnative.dev/) development in more detail to improve my skills
   * Understand [React.js](https://reactjs.org/) development in more detail to improve my skills
   * Understand [Node.js](https://nodejs.org/en/) development in more detail to improve my skills
-  * Working with [Docker](https://www.docker.com/) Containers to Deploy
 <!--te-->

 ## Wanna chat? 📬